 Ordering a transcript can be done online through MyUCLA.
 Those requiring expedited or special delivery can submit a Transcript Request Form (PDF).
 Transcript Request Forms can be downloaded online here.

 Requests are not processed if students have outstanding financial, academic, or administrative obligations to the University.

 STUDENT CODE OF CONDUCT

-The UCLA Student Conduct Code has been developed to maintain a safe, supportive, and inclusive campus community that engages students in order to foster their academic success, personal growth and responsible citizenship.
+The UCLA Student Conduct Code has been developed to maintain a safe, supportive, and inclusive campus community that engages students to foster their academic success, personal growth, and responsible citizenship.

-Behavior governed by the UCLA Student Conduct Code includes academic honesty, treatment of others, health and safety, use of resources, and use of alcohol and controlled substances.
+Behavior subject to consequences as outlined in the UCLA Student Conduct Code includes academic dishonesty, unfair treatment of others, dangers to health and safety, inappropriate use of resources, and use of alcohol and controlled substances.
 UCLA’s reputation for academic excellence and institutional integrity is among the most valued assets; as such, academic integrity is of paramount importance and UCLA does all within its power to maintain its standards.